 We have very strong links with our cluster primary schools; Pillgwenlly Primary, Duffryn Juniors, Clytha Primary, Glasllwch Primary, St Woolos Primary, Maesglas Primary and Gaer Primary.
 We are in regular contact with the Headteachers and teachers of all of our cluster schools to share good practice and ensure we are all preparing our students adequately for life outside of school when they eventually leave us.
 We work together to not only offer the pupils opportunities to take part in a range of activities to ensure they are familiar with The John Frost School (such as our music project in association with Upbeat; our Olympics Experience Day; our English and Maths Masterclasses and our regular taster and transition days), but to also ensure that we share information about pupils so that we know them really well before they even start their first day of Year 7.

 Your child will be looked after by their form tutor, who they will see every morning for AM and PM registration.
 All of the form tutors are overseen by a Head of Year, who we refer to as their Progress Coordinator.
 There will also be a member of the Leadership Team allocated to look after the Year 7 pupils and their teachers.
-We try to ease the transition for our pupils by encouraging them to stay on the Year 7 Yard (behind Building Three) for at least the first half term during break and lunch.
-They will line each morning prior to registration and be led into form time by their tutor.
 You will hopefully find that your child settles quickly into life at The John Frost School, joining in with clubs and making new friends, enjoying all of the facilities we have to offer, both at lesson times and during extra curricular activities.
 Our Open Evening in September is an ideal time to come and look around our school, but we are also happy to provide personal tours for parents who would like them.
 Please contact main reception to arrange this.

 “Entering high school as a Year 7 has been an amazing experience.
 I have made many new friends from different schools and have enjoyed the wide range of lessons.
 It’s been great to have so many new opportunies.”
 Seb Bamford—7SUE